In a contact center, unhappy customers are just part of the job, and it shouldn’t be a part that you dread.

-As a call center representative, you will come across angry callers on a daily basis.
-How you handle these interactions can ether lead to a successful resolution of their issue or losing the customer forever.
-It’s important to provide your call center agents with the proper tools, training and call center software to help them handle difficult customer personalities with grace.
+As a call center representative, you will come across frustrated, impatient, or short-tempered callers on a daily basis.
+How you handle angry customers can either lead to a successful resolution of their issue or to losing the customer forever.
+In these types of trying situations, it can be difficult for call center agents to stay calm and respond to the customer’s concerns appropriately.
+But, your support team can handle it well if they have the right tools, training and call center software to help them handle difficult personalities with grace.

 You can usually determine whether or not the caller is angry within the first few seconds of a call.
 When you come across an angry caller, it is important to simply listen to them before trying to defuse the situation.
 The caller may just want to vent his frustration.
 Sometimes, after a caller is given the chance to express displeasure, they will apologize and allow you to solve the problem with no further anger.

-While the caller is speaking, it may be helpful to jot down the major points of their problem on your notepad.
-Angry callers tend to go on tangents.
-Keeping notes will help you to find an answer to the problem more efficiently and will also allow you to maintain your focus.
+Throughout the conversation, it may be helpful to jot down the major points of of the customer’s concerns on your notepad.
+Irate customers tend to go on tangents.
+Keeping notes will help you to find an answer to the problem more efficiently and will also allow you to maintain your focus throughout the customer conversation.

-If the caller is threatening you, using violent language or swearing, follow your company’s policy guidelines for handling difficult customers.
+If you run into an especially difficult circumstance and the angry customer is threatening you, using violent language or swearing, follow your company’s policy guidelines.
+Your organization should have specific rules pertaining to situations when the support team has to handle exceptionally angry customers and things get out of hand.
 If your guidelines allow you to end the call when they cross the line, by all means, end the call right away.

 It is important to stay calm during a call to prevent the situation from escalating.
 Here are a few tips to try:

-- Focus on using an even tone while you speak.
+- Focus on using an even tone while you speak, remaining calm even if the customer continues to lose their temper.
 Using an agitated or angry tone will simply infuriate the caller even more.

 - Remember that the customer isn’t angry at you.
 It is the situation that is making the caller angry.

 - Put yourself in their shoes.
 How would you feel if this happened to you?
-Having a little bit of empathy for the caller can go a long way.
+Most customers have valid reasons for reacting to the situation with anger and impatience.
+Having a little bit of empathy for the customer’s feelings can go a long way.

 When the angry caller has finished talking, it is important to make them feel as if you are on their side.
 One way to do this is to apologize about the problem, convey empathy and then summarize their main points.
 Doing so will not only make the caller feel you are listening to them, it will also give them a few moments to calm down.
 You may be surprised at how much calmer they are when they start talking again.